okbob/plpgsql_check/README.md

 * `incomment_options_usage_warning DEFAULT false` - when it is true, then the warning is raised when in-comment option is used.

+* `constant_tracing boolean DEFAULT true` - when it is true, then the variable that holds some constant content, can be used like constant (it is work only in some simple cases, and the content of variable should not be ambigonuous).

 ## Triggers

 When you want to check any trigger, you have to enter a relation that will be